renzon/code_interview_training/README.md

 code_interview_training
 =======================

-Projec for training to code interview
+Project for training to code interview

+Each script.py starts with a comment indicating the exercise solved